 According to Time Magazine, colleges look at more than an applicant’s mere standardized test scores.
-Specifically, colleges examine each applicant’s overall GPA, course work, extracurricular activities, and the entry essay.
-In addition to these elements, of course, a college does in fact take note of a student’s test results.
-The main answer as to whether or not one’s test scores really matters is totally dependent upon each school and university’s acceptance standards.
+Specifically, colleges examine each applicant’s overall GPA, coursework, extracurricular activities, and the entry essay.
+In addition to these elements, of course, a college does, in fact, take note of a student’s test results.
+The main answer as to whether or not one’s test scores really matter is totally dependent upon each school and university’s acceptance standards.

 Essentially, each university designates a specific percentage of weight for each element of an applicant’s information.
 For example, one school may count a student’s test scores as 50 percent of their application weight, while another school may only designate 25 percent of value to the SAT.
 With unique acceptance standards, each individual school has a different formula that determines the significance of the various application factors, including GPA, test scores, recommendation letters, and other considerations.